httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ## The s Parameter {#parameter-s}

-The REQUIRED "s" (signature) parameter is an integer that specifies the signature scheme used to compute the proof transmitted in the "p" directive.
+The REQUIRED "s" (signature) parameter is an integer that specifies the signature scheme used to compute the proof transmitted in the `p` Parameter.
 Its value is an integer between 0 and 65535 inclusive from the IANA "TLS SignatureScheme" registry maintained at
 <[](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-signaturescheme)>.